ktp-forked-repos/gravity/README.md

 # Gravity

 Gravity is a Java application that uses RK4 integration to approximate the movements of n bodies in a 2-dimensional gravitational system.
+Collisions cause bodies to merge and conserve momentum.

 ## Usage

-TODO: Add usage
+Run Gravity.java to open the application.
+Use space to pause, d to toggle drawing, and r to reset the simulation.

 ## Contributing